santanamj/vr/README.md

 For run frontEnd:
 Access folder client, install dependences using npm install, after install dependeces run project with command "ng serve".

-Need change create database "vr" and change password as required.
+Need create database "vr" and change password as required.

 The project was development in Nodejs, NestJs, TypeScript, Postgres and Angular.